pete3n/nix-offline-iso/README.md

 ### Dynamic Configuration
 - The installer will look for user configuration files in /tmp/nix-cfg prior to searching /iso/nix-cfg.
-This allows you to dynamically change the system configuration after booting into the installation environment.
+This allows you to dynamically change the system configuration after booting into the installation environment
 - If configuration changes add dependencies, then the install will fail because they will be missing from the ISO's nix store